 Plates hold the broken pieces of bone together and work as an internal splint.
 Screws are used to fix it to the bone.
 After healing of the bone is complete, Plates may be left in place or may be removed.

 Nails or Rods

 Long bones in our body are hollow at its center.
-Inserting a rod or nail through the hollow center of the bone to hold the bone pieces together is adopted the technique in some fractures of the long bones.
+Inserting a rod or nail through the hollow center of the bone to hold the bone pieces together is the adopted technique in some fractures of the long bones.
 Screws at each end of the rod are used to keep the fracture from shortening or rotating and hold the rod in place until the fracture has healed.
 Rods and screws may be removed after healing is complete or left in the bone.
-This technique is commonly used to treat the fractures in the femur (thighbone) and tibia (shinbone) bone.
+This technique is commonly used to treat fractures in the femur (thighbone) and tibia (shinbone) bone.

 Wires are often used to pin the bones back together.
 They are often used to hold together pieces of bone that are too small to be fixed with screws.
 In many cases, they are used in conjunction with other forms of internal fixation, but they can be used alone to treat fractures of small bones, such as those found in the hand or foot.
-Wires are usually removed after a certain amount of time but maybe left in permanently for some fractures.
+Wires are usually removed after a certain amount of time but may be left in permanently for some fractures.